TECHNICAL I ELECTRONIC COMPONENTS

 The blocking diode prevents the movement of current from the battery back to solar panels when there is no sunlight.

-Diode symbol
+Diode Symbol

-NB - The conduction of electricity in doped semiconductors is slightly different from that in conductors, that is why semiconductors are important in electronic engineering.
+NB - The conduction of electricity in doped semiconductors is slightly different from that in conductors; that is why semiconductors are important in electronic engineering.

 Silicon and germanium are the semiconductor materials commonly used in diodes.

-A p-type material is a semiconductor material doped with atoms of Group 3 such as boron (B).
-An n-type material is a semiconductor material doped with atoms of Group 5 such as phosphorus (P).
+A p-type material is a semiconductor material doped with atoms of group 3 such as boron (B).
+An n-type material is a semiconductor material doped with atoms of group 5 such as phosphorus (P).

-When a semiconductor material is doped with Group 5 atoms, there is creation of free electrons (negative charges).
+When a semiconductor material is doped with group 5 atoms, there is creation of free electrons (negative charges).

 These free electrons will initiate conduction in the n-type material when connected to a source of voltage.

-When a semiconductor material is doped with Group 3 atoms, there is creation of holes (positive charges) that will cause conduction in the p-type material when connected to a source of voltage.
+When a semiconductor material is doped with group 3 atoms, there is creation of holes (positive charges) that will cause conduction in the p-type material when connected to a source of voltage.

 When the p-type and n-type materials are joined together, a p-n junction is formed.
-A p-n junction is a region separating the joined two materials.
+A p-n junction is a region separating the two joined materials.

 As soon as the p-n junction is formed, certain activities take place near the junction resulting in the creation of two layers of opposite charges on the two sides of a p-n junction.